 - Can shift or leak during high-intensity activity

-- Can cause skin irritation or infection for some women after prolonged use (but are still a better option than using regular menstrual products)
+- Can cause skin irritation or infection for some women after wearing them for awhile (but still *much* better on that front than using regular menstrual products)

 Reusable Incontinence Pads

-Reusable incontinence pads are a great option for the eco-minded workout warrior who wants to make good choices for her body and for the environment.
+Reusable incontinence pads are a great option for the sustainability-minded warrior who wants to make good choices for her body and for the environment.
+You go, eco-girl.

 - Most affordable option over time

-- Used pads have to be hand-laundered or machine washed separately
+- Used pads should be hand-laundered or machine washed separately

-- Some materials require bleach or strong detergent to clean odors
+- Some materials need bleach or strong detergent to clean odors

-- Have to be changed immediately when soiled because they don’t lock in fluid as effectively as disposables
+- Must be changed immediately after a leak because they aren’t designed to lock in fluid like disposables

 - More likely to shift or leak during high-intensity activity than disposable pads